shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 As soon as the motor starts spinning all buttons and sliders are disabled - apart from the "PANIC" button - safety first!

 ![](./Images/PasThrottleCruiseAnim.gif)

+# VESC

+So far my experience with VESC has been great - hats off to the developers for a really great slick system that enables you to tweak your ESC into whatever you want.

+# Flipsky

+My Flipsky 75100 experience has been ok so far - I don't put 4kw into it - just 10-15mph lightweight ebiking.

+USB comms: the USB cable - is right next to the phase wires in the hole on the 75100, so as soon as the motor turns on - USB comms usually fails.

+Bluetooth comms: BT is a little flakey - think it's a issue with Winows 11.
+I developed this using win11 and a android phone, switching between the two was sometimes problematic.
+You have to wait till the Caps have fully discharged (Blue LED turns off) on the Flipsky when you turn it off before you turn it back on.
+Win 11 also sometimes doesn't disconnect from the flipsky when you shut down VESC tool - and you have to remove the BT device in windows and reboot and start again.